yijirong/iot/README.md

 [2020-09-05] reviewed the syllabus and began to study the IEEE writing style.

 # Weekly report 2
-[2020-09-07] Read the first and second chapter of book 'Internet of Things-From Research and Innovation to Market Deployment' and set up the rasperberrypi.
+[2020-09-07] Read the first and second chapter of book 'Internet of Things-From Research and Innovation to Market Deployment' and set up the Raspberry Pi.

 # Weekly report 3
 [2020-09-14] Did the lab2A(GPIO and serial communication) and read the third part of the book.

 [2020-09-15] Learned the basic knowledge about the iot and reviewed the second class.

-[2020-09-16] Run some code on rasperberrypi and continued to read the third part of the book.
+[2020-09-16] Run some code on Raspberry Pi and continued to read the third part of the book.

 # Weekly report 4
 [2020-09-19] Learn IEEE Writing Style.